 Cluster node dashboard

-To see the information about the cluster node, go to Cluster nodes → open the cluster node page.
+To view information about a cluster node, open its card: go to Nodes section → select the node.
+The cluster node card displays:

-• All VM — total number of VMs on the node;
+• Total VMs — total number of VMs on the node;

 • number of VMs with a certain status;